Orange Triangle

 Project Overview

-The outbuildings and kennels were completely re-built from few and partially collapsed remains.
-This presented a challenge of working from archive information including old plans and elevations and photographs taken between the two World Wars, all of which indicated the general style and shape of these buildings.
+The outbuildings and kennels were completely rebuilt from a few partially collapsed remains.
+This presented a challenge of working from archive information, including old plans, elevations and photographs taken between the two World Wars, all of which indicated the general style and shape of these buildings.

 Recent Projects